-This will provide the basic understanding of scientifically and modeling aspects of Climate Change.
-The aim is to impart knowledge to the participant about how the climate system works as a whole.
+This module will provide the basic understanding of scientific aspect of Climate Change.
+Aim of this session will be to impart knowledge about how climate system works as a whole.

-Scientific physical basis is the fundamental of all climate related planning hence this knowledge is crucial for region and local level climate resilience planning.
+Further, understanding scientific physical basis is the fundamental of all climate related planning hence this knowledge is crucial for the region and local level climate resilience planning.

-Mainstreaming climate risk in infrastructure planning, Climate insurance and Incentives for local policy implementation and investments in hazard-prone areas would be the core focus of the programmes.
+Further, Mainstreaming climate risk in infrastructure planning, Climate insurance and Incentives for local policy implementation and investments in hazard-prone areas would be the core focus of the module.

 The course would also include local field trips